Frank-Raso/Movie-Theatre/README.md

+Welcome to the Theare Repo!
-Theatre Project: A cool Theatre site where users can select a movie, read some info and watch trailers.
+- A cool Theatre site where users can select a movie, read some info and watch trailers.
 The launched version of this site would add a functionality to watch the selected movie!

 React | Redux | Redux Saga| Node | Express | Material UI | SQL |
 ![sample](public/images/SS2.png)